romanandani266/push_test/BRD-Allagent-ad1d1269.md

 ---

-This updated BRD ensures that the Retail Inventory Management System (RIMS) incorporates robust security measures, data privacy rules, and audit controls.
+This updated BRD ensures that the Retail Inventory Management System (RIMS) incorporates robust security measures and audit controls.

 ---

-The **Compliance and Regulatory Standards** section has been removed as requested.
+The **Data Privacy Rules** section has been removed as requested.
 Let me know if you need further modifications!